 Japanese: Gyubee Japanese Grill

 Gyubee Japanese Grill will always have a special place in my heart because it was the first all-you-can-eat Japanese barbecue restaurant in Toronto.
 Being a heavy meat eater, I was in heaven when Gyubee first opened.

 Expect premium quality meats, which is surprising in an all-you-can-eat, with beef, chicken, pork, lamb and seafood, along with other sides and vegetables to choose from.
 But be sure to save room for desserts too—they have an awesome creme brulee!

-Reminiscent of my time in Tokyo, a familiar scent of grilled meats welcomes you as you enter Gyubee with a bustling scene of people cooking, talking and enjoying their meal.
-Gyubee is usually packed and has a waitlist so be sure to make reservations.
+Reminiscent of my time in Tokyo, a familiar scent of grilled meats welcomes you as you enter Gyubee with a bustling scene of people cooking, talking and enjoying their meals.
+Gyubee is usually packed and has a waitlist, so be sure to make reservations.

 Must-try dishes: From the all-you-can-eat menu: Prime Kalbi, Sweet Soy Marinated Short Rib, Pork Cheek, Shrimp, Butter Corn, King Oyster Mushroom, Enoki Mushrooms, Bibimbap and Creme Brulee.

 Korean: Finch JungSooNae

 Located in uptown Koreatown, Finch JungSooNae is a small family owned restaurant offering authentic Korean food in a homey atmosphere.
 What makes Finch JungSooNae stand out is that it’s one of the few restaurants in Toronto that offers the exotic Korean dish called GanJang Gejang.